pradeep-kumar-1999/ToDo-Application/README.md

 # ToDo-Application
-this repo is f ToDo List Application using javascript
+this repo is of ToDo List Application using javascript